 Of course, we observed infiltrations in two places (photograph below), but with preventive maintenance, they could have been avoided.

 Did you verify the bases of the electrical wiring tripods?

-In the case above, nails that were hammered in to hold the tripod on the wooden base, went through the membrane once the wood base rotted.
+In the case below, nails that were hammered in to hold the tripod on the wooden base, went through the membrane once the wood base rotted.
 A simple glance could have avoided that.
 In addition, there was a high risk of electrocution, because the base itself had become loose.

 In short, did you carry out a proper visual inspection of all of the elements on your roof in order to minimize surprises that could be very unpleasant if there were to be an infiltration, even if there was a new roofing membrane, no matter how good it is?

 If you don’t have the time or the ability, or if you cannot carry out a proper visual inspection for whatever reason, we suggest our “Mon toit, j’y vois” prevention program.
 Roofing prices are available upon request.